VirajShah21/Resumator/README.md

 -   :black_circle: Non-entities have no doc comments
 -   :red_circle: Editing phone number does not do anything
 -   :black_circle: Account entity should record phone number
+-   :black_circle: Use `.input-group` for all forms using bootstrap

 > **Key**
 >